rwxrob/boost/README.md

 * Use containers (Docker) from terminal on Linux servers
 * Set up basic networking for virtual machines and containers
 * Script powerful "one-liner" commands with filters
-* Code utilities in Bash, Perl, Python, and Go
+* Code utilities in Bash and Go
 * Manage and share knowledge and source code
 * Connect with professional tech communities to seek opportunities